 This project is inspired by the idea that no matter how disenchanted we may be about the democratic potential of digital technologies, that potential is not lost and applied research can give a fundamental contribution to its recovery.
-A core ambition of MEDA_Demos is to contribute to the revaluation of this potential through applied scientific research capable of improving the quantity and quality of political participation through digital media.
+A core ambition of this project is to contribute to the revaluation of this potential through applied scientific research capable of improving the quantity and quality of political participation through digital media.
 Demos is a Greek word that, in the notion used here, indicates the people regarded as a political formation: a deliberative unit composed by formally equal members, willing and capable of performing organized collective action ultimately inspired by the effort of being master of its own destiny.
 In order to exist and survive, a democratic regime needs its demos as a body needs a soul to be alive.
 But demos can exists only if certain conditions are met.
-Coherently with the general guidelines of the MEDA programme, also in MEDA_Demos the focus is on those, among these conditions that are more closely connected to education.
+Coherently with the general guidelines of the MEDA programme, also in this project the focus is on those conditions that are more closely connected to education.
 From this perspective, the reconstitution of the public sphere in the digital age is a challenge that has to do with the formation of individuals as well as with the political economy of communication media.
 Research activities in this project are performed in partnership with the Audience Research Office of Svenska Yle and include:

 MEDA_Demos Survey, an exercise that once a year collect information concerning youths access and contributions to online news.

 The analysis of readers comments to the online news of Svenska Yle.